jamie-lord/Lord.technology/_posts/2023-10-25-navigating-the-wild-west-of-web-components.md

 The use of shadow DOM in web components is excellent for style encapsulation.
 This helps prevent unintended side effects when modifying the styles of a particular component, thus reducing the need for visual diff frameworks.
 The lean package sizes of web components are another win, there’s nothing extra to load; it's all baked in.
 This makes it very efficient to keep package sizes minimal, further improving performance.

 Although building an entire application in vanilla web components may be an ambitious undertaking, there are libraries such as [Lit](https://lit.dev) that offer a superb developer experience for a small cost in package size.
-These libraries can provide some of the missing pieces, integrating better with existing tooling and making the development process more seamless.
+These libraries can provide some of the missing pieces, integrating better with existing tooling and smoothing out the development process.

 The problem of state management in web components could possibly take a cue from desktop development.
 One approach could be to have a window-level message bus to which all components subscribe.
 State changes could then be published on this message bus, providing a centralised mechanism for state management.